d-s-cohen/trust3-pipeline/README.md

 Generates and submits a SLURM script that takes a BAM file, converts it to FASTQ, uses STAR two-pass method via ICGC code, and produces an aligned BAM file

-Conducts work in individual generated temporary directory for each job and then distributes output BAM, FASTQ, and other files to appropriate directories
+Conducts work in an individual generated temporary directory for each job and then distributes output BAM, FASTQ, and other files to appropriate directories

 ##### Usage: